Erich Kästner: Kästner and the bombing of Dresden

 In his diary for 1945, published many years later, Kästner describes his shock at arriving in Dresden shortly after the bombing of the city in World War II (February 1945) and finding it a pile of ruins in which he could recognize none of the streets or landmarks among which he had spent his childhood.

 His autobiography When I Was a Little Boy includes a lament for Dresden (quoted from the English translation): "I was born in the most beautiful city in the world.
 Even if your father, child, was the richest man in the world, he could not take you to see it, because it does not exist any more. ...
 In a thousand years was her beauty built, in one night was it utterly destroyed."

+Kästner and the Nuremberg Trials

+American military authorities viewed Kästner as a highly credible cultural figure, due to his prominence as a pre-war satirist and intellectual who refused to leave Germany during the war and did not collaborate with the Nazi Party.
+They appointed him to Die Neue Zeitung, a newspaper published in the American Occupation Zone of Germany, and he was given a highly sought-after press pass to cover the International Military Tribunal at Nuremberg.

+Kästner also reported on the Nuremberg trials as a journalist and press correspondent for Neue Zeitung.
+The Nuremberg Memorium includes Kästner within their display on prominent media who covered the trials.
+The English translation of the caption of the photo of Kästner says: "The German writer and children's book author wrote about the trial for the Neue Zeitung, which was published in the American zone."
+The photo is credited to ullstein bild.